-The results of the most recent survey (Fall 2013) have been posted to the Assessment/Evaluation page.
+The results of the most recent survey (Spring 2014) have been posted to the Assessment/Evaluation page.
 On this page you can access all documents related to assessment/evaluation of the TL2014 initiative.

 If you would like to access the PDF of the latest survey results, click below:

 Now that the 2013-14 school year is nearly complete, all high school and middle school parents are invited to share their thoughts through a survey on access to technology for learning.
 Your responses are completely anonymous and will help make the TL2014 initiative the best it can be.
 Thank you for taking a few minutes to participate.
 This survey will close on Friday, May 16.

 Results from previous surveys are available above under the Assessment/Evaluation tab.
 The results from this survey will be shared with the school board, teachers, students and the public in late June 2014.